imagej/imagej.github.io/pages/AppVeyor.md

 %}[AppVeyor](https://ci.appveyor.com/) is a tool for [continuous integration](Project_management#Continuous_integration "wikilink") on [Windows](Windows "wikilink") platforms.
-It is very useful for automating builds, deployment and other tasks. %Replace% TOC %Replace%
+It is very useful for automating builds, deployment and other tasks. {% include toc %}

 # Services